Copyright © 2020

 (See "The First of Seven Transfer Modes Legally Conveying all Rights and Privileges

 ") In other words, this case is not based on hunches, speculation, guesswork, or suspicion.
-Nor it is not based on myth, legend, fabrication, or make believe.
-It is based on numerous cold, hard, verified facts -- the law itself.
+Nor it is based on foolish myths, legends, fabrication, or make believe.
+It is based on many cold, hard, verified facts -- the law itself.
 Including the fact that, not just one, but eight legitimate and lawful conveyance or acquisition laws transferred the title and rights thereof to our family.
-Thus, our claim is not only compelling, but it is truly beyond any reasonable doubt, because no other logical explanation can be derived from the facts, and expert legal witnesses have validated the claim as genuine and accurate.
+Thus, our claim is not only compelling, but it is truly beyond any reasonable doubt.
+This is because no other logical explanation can be derived from the facts, and expert legal witnesses have validated the claim as genuine and accurate.

 (See "The Mathematical Certainty of the Claim